emilepharand/Babilonia/README.md

 That's because, in Babilonia, **no language is the single point of reference**.
 Every language has its quirks, similarities and differences.
 Thus, practicing multiple languages at the same time requires a **universal system**.

 For example, in English, you `play` music like you `play` a sport.
 It's a homonym: all languages have them.
 Spanish conveys those two meanings with two distinct words: `tocar` and `jugar`.
-While an English-Spanish dictionary would list those two words under `to play`, Babilonia considers them as **two separate ideas**.
+While an English-Spanish dictionary would list those two words under `to play`, Babilonia views them as **two separate ideas**.
 Learners practice them separately as they *are* two distinct entities.

 ### Expressions are more than words
 Often, an expression is simply a **word**, like `beer`, `cold`, `very`, or `to drink`.